-To be eligible to take the exam, you will likely be required to have at least a high school diploma or its equivalent.
-Some larger companies prefer candidates have a college degree (either a 2- or 4-year degree) in a field associated with insurance.
+To be eligible to take the exam, you will likely be required to have at least a high school diploma or some equivalent.
+Some companies prefer that you have a college degree (either a 2- or 4-year degree) in a field associated with insurance.

-The questions involve a wide-range of issues adjusters may have to tackle.
+The questions on the exam involve a wide range of issues adjusters may have to tackle.
 Here is a look at what topics you may see on your exam:

-- General property and casualty insurance product knowledge, in the areas of:
+- General property and casualty insurance product knowledge

 - Auto liability